 “For a long time, standard practice has been for surgical patients to be admitted to the hospital post-operation and sent home the following morning,” Dr. Vuong said.
 “As surgeons, we visit our patients the next morning, and they’re ready to go.
 We thought, what’s the added benefit of staying overnight?”

 Today, more than 85% of Northern California mastectomy patients are recovering at home after surgery.
 Mastectomy patients continue to be admitted to the hospital as-needed, including for anxiety, difficulty with pain control, or other post-surgical complications.

 “This study was the proof of concept that home recovery is a safe option for the majority of our mastectomy patients,” Dr. Vuong said.

 In addition to Drs.
-Vuong and Kuehner, study co-authors were Amanda N. Graff-Baker, MD, Sharon B. Chang, MD, Veronica Shim, MD, Michele Knox, MD, and Lucinda Romero, MD, all of The Permanente Medical Group; and Mio Yanagisawa, MD, of University of California, Davis, Health System.
+Vuong, Kuehner, and Mentakis, study co-authors were Amanda N. Graff-Baker, MD, Sharon B. Chang, MD, Veronica Shim, MD, Michele Knox, MD, and Lucinda Romero, MD, all of The Permanente Medical Group; and Mio Yanagisawa, MD, of University of California, Davis, Health System.